Gender inequality in China: Wage inequality

 Educational background and profession have been identified as two main factors of an increased gender wage gap, and regional impacts have been recognized as a major cause of the increasing wage inequality.
 Women in the workplace still face discrimination, and are discouraged from applying for managerial and highly-paid jobs.
 The high end of most sectors is still male-dominated, and business events often include the sexual objectification of women.
 In Chinese business culture, deals and partnerships are made through evenings of banqueting, going to KTV bars and drinking.
 Female hostesses (and sometimes prostitutes) play an important role in the success of these gatherings, highlighting the businessmen's masculinity.
 Due to the sexualized nature of these events, female entrepreneurs are frequently discouraged from (or uncomfortable attending) these networking evenings.
 As a result, businesswomen have less access to the networks of government officials, business partners, and underworld organizations which are crucial to entrepreneurial success in China.

 A main factor in the Hong Kong gender wage gap is age.
 More men achieve superior positions in a job because women leave the job market earlier to take care of their family.
 Men remain in the job market longer, allowing for more raises and better jobs.
 Women in their 30s earn 11 per cent less on average than their male counterparts, and the gap increases with age; women over 60 earn an average of HK$322,000, about half the HK$618,000 earned by men.
 Although the wage gap has narrowed, there is room for improvement.
 Gender-based wage inequality will be a major factor in pay decisions because of inclusion and diversity (I&D) programs; thirteen percent of Asia-Pacific employers have I&D programs.

+As of 2023, Chinese women earn US$11,000 less than men based on 2021 purchasing power parity, representing a 41 percent gap.
+As of 2025, the World Economic Forum ranks China 31st out of 148 countries in wage inequality, ranking ahead of the United States at 40th, the United Kingdom at 54th, Japan at 93rd and South Korea at 94th.